-Deadline for housing deposit (MMDI 5/1/2024 Amount of housing deposit: \$500 Refundable if student does not enroll?
-X Yes, in full Yes, in part No C18 Deferred admission Voo No Does your institution allow students to postpone enrollment after admission?
-Yes No No If yes, maximum period of postponement: 1 year C19 Early admission of high school students Yes No Does your institution allow high school students to enroll as full-time, first time, first-year students one year or more before high school graduation? t- NO C20 Common Application: Question removed from CDS.
-(Initiated during 20 006-2007 cycle) C21-C22: Early Decision and Early Action Plans C21 Early Decision Yes No Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year applicants for fal enrollment?
-X If "yes," please complete the following: First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date For the Fall 2023 entering class: Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan: C22 Early action Yes No Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?
-X NO If "yes," please complete the following: Early action closing date Early action notification date 11/15/2024 12/15/2024 Yes No Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans? Х
+C19 Early admission of high school students

+Yes No Does your institution allow high school students to enroll as full-time, first- time, first-year students one year or more before high school graduation? х

+C20 Common Application: Question removed from CDS.
+(Initiated during 2006-2007 cycle)

+C21-C22: Early Decision and Early Action Plans

+C21 Early Decision

+Yes No Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year applicants for fall enrollment? х If "yes," please complete the following: First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date For the Fall 2024 entering class: Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan: -

+C22 Early action

+Yes No

+Do you have a nonbinding early action plan where notified of an admission decision well in advance notification date but do not have to commit to atte of the regular х

+If "yes," please complete the following: L

+Early action closing date 11/15

+Early action notification date 12/15

+Yes No

+Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?